albertost85/albertost85.github.io/_posts/2024-06-13-Fourier-Series-Example-Pulse-Train-Symmetrical-Biased.md

 math: true
 img_path: /assets/img/
 ---
-This example can be developed on the blackboard for 30 to 50 minutes, depending on how thorough the explanations given to the students are.
+This example can be developed on the blackboard for 20 to 30 minutes, if followed by a previous exmample.

 ## Example: Fourier series of a symmetrical bipolar square pulse train